Location: 6596 NYS Route 8

 Southern Adirondack Deanery

-Services are held:
+Services are currently held:

-The Adirondack Mission is a parish made up of five churches.
+The Adirondack Mission is a parish currently made up of three churches.
 The church buildings came into existence beginning in the mid 1800’s just as the unwieldy Diocese of New York was in the midst of being divided.
 In the mid 1950’s, Bishop Barry, the fourth Bishop of Albany, decided that the way to keep these churches open was to have a planned use of shared clergy, living and praying together at Barry House, a beautiful property on the eastern shores of Brant Lake, a gift of the Judge Irwin Untermeyer family, which would become the retreat and conference center for the Diocese, taking the place of the Eagle Lake property near Ticonderoga.
 It would also be made to serve as the headquarters for the then six mission churches.
 Three priests with a caretaking couple took up residence in the summer of 1959.
 The Rev. D. Delos Wampler came to the Adirondack Mission along with Rev. Canon Edward T.H.
 Williams to begin this shared ministry.
 Margaret and Allen Girvin, with sons David and Steven, joined them as caretakers.
 The Adirondack Mission shared clergy, programs, and resources, with Barry House serving as its combined parish hall.
 In 2003 Barry House was closed and the Rev. Robert Limpert continued serving the Mission with part time clergy assisting him for several years.

 Churches of the Adirondack Mission